Different Kinds Of Honey

 Manuka honey - This type of honey can be costly, due to its nectar being collected from a pollution free environment.

 Manuka honey, is produced in New Zealand, is used as a natural product both internally and topically on the skin Manuka honey nectar is collected from the Tea Tree bushes in a part of New Zealand that is considered to have a pollution free environment.
 This natural form of honey has an antibacterial property which is felt to be effective for healing of stomach ulcer, sore throats, colds, indigestion, and even acne.
 The honey is known to have a strong "medicinal taste", and a very robust flavor.

 Sage honey- Wonderful in tea, known to help sooth stomach problems

 Buckwheat honey can be costly ...
 However, it's so good for you!

 Sage honey, primarily a product in California.
 It has a light color, it's thick, smooth, and has a mildly sweet flavor.
 The scent has a slight sage undertone.
-It's slow to granulate, and this property makes it a favorite among honey packers for blending with other honeys to slow down granulation.
+It's slow to granulate, and this property makes it a favorite among honey packers for blending with other honey to slow down granulation.

 Buckwheat honey is produced in Minnesota, New York, Ohio, Pennsylvania and Wisconsin as well as in eastern Canada.
 It's can be hard to find, and also more costly than most other honey.
-One reason might be is that Buckwheat honey has been found to contain more antioxidant compounds than most other kinds of honeys.
+One reason might be is that Buckwheat honey has been found to contain more antioxidant compounds than most other kinds of honey.
 It is a dark, full-bodied honey, and very rich in iron.
 These healthful qualities make it a popular honey for consumers.
-Buckwheat honey is perhaps the strongest, and darkest types of honey.
+Buckwheat honey is perhaps the strongest and darkest types of honey.

 Tupelo honey - it's known for its sweetness, and green glow?